Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Query a map image sublayer/README.md

 ## Use case

-Sublayers of an `AGSArcGISMapImageLayer` may expose an `AGSServiceFeatureTable` through an `AGStable` property.
+Sublayers of an `AGSArcGISMapImageLayer` may expose an `AGSFeatureTable`.
 This allows you to perform the same queries available when working with a table from an `AGSFeatureLayer` attribute query, spatial query, statistics query, query for related features, etc. An image layer with a sublayer of counties can be queried by population to only show those above a minimum population.

 ## How to use the sample